By Jacqueline Belden, West Wyandotte Library Youth Services Supervisor

 Listen to these contemporary Black artists, painter Sam Gilliam and installation artist Rashid Johnson, discuss what inspires their work and their experiences as Black men in art.

 Feeling inspired yet?
-Click here to view some of Alma Woodsey Thomas’ paintings at the Smithsonian American Art Museum.
-Thomas’ earlier paintings were heavily inspired by nature.
+Click here to view some of Alma Woodsey Thomas’s paintings at the Smithsonian American Art Museum.
+Thomas’s earlier paintings were heavily inspired by nature.
 Can you see natural elements in her paintings?
 After the lunar landing in 1969, Thomas used space for inspiration.

-If you participated in this activity, take a picture of you and your work of art and send it to email@example.com or tag us on social media so we can admire your amazing work (@kckpubliclibrary on Instagram or @Kansas City, Kansas Public Library on Facebook)!
+If you participated in this activity, take a picture of you and your work of art tag us on social media so we can admire your amazing work (@kckpubliclibrary on Instagram or Facebook or @kckpl on twitter)!